Statement of Licensing Policy

 Duration and Review

 Since April 2012, the legislation has provided for statements of licensing policy to remain in place for a five-year period, but they may be reviewed and modified during that period.
-The original 2005 policy was reviewed in 2008, in May 2009 (when a Cumulative Impact Policy (CIP) was applied to three discrete areas of the city), in 2011 and again in 2016.
-The core of the statement of licensing policy (SLP) gives guidance as to how the council will deal with applications under the Licensing Act 2003, and reflects the legislative framework.
+The latest statement was adopted by the Council in November 2020 to start in January 2021.
+The core of the statement of licensing policy gives guidance as to how the council will deal with applications under the Licensing Act 2003, and reflects the legislative framework.

 Cumulative Impact Policy (CIP)

 Cumulative Impact Policy (CIP) - the CIP covers three specific geographic areas, namely Above Bar, London Road/Bedford Place and Bevois Valley.
 The effect of the CIP is that additional licensed premises or significant variation of hours of operating are unlikely to be permitted unless the applicant can demonstrate to the council, as Licensing Authority, that the intended changes will not have an adverse impact on the area.
 However, please note that the CIP will only engage where a valid representation has been made by a Responsible Authority or other person - in the absence of such a representation the CIP will not affect an application.

 Contact us about licensing policy if you have any comment on the statement of licensing policy, the council would be pleased to hear from you.
 It would be appreciated if you were to clearly indicate that your communication relates to the Licensing Act 2003 statement of licensing policy.

 Please do not use the Licensing Policy email address to make comment or representations in relation on current applications - this should be addressed to the Licensing Team.